 The Company calculates the income tax provision based on the year-to-date pretax loss adjusted for permanent differences and discrete items on a pro-rata basis.
+Due to the volatility of the newspaper industry, reliable forecasting is unavailable.
 As such, a discrete tax rate was calculated for the period.